 The prosecutor is aggressive; she says there’s ample evidence to convict you.
-You and your attorney go over the evidence.
+You and an Orlando Drug Trafficking Defense Lawyer go over the evidence.
 He says there are procedural errors in the way the evidence has been acquired, and all in all, he doesn’t believe the case is all that strong.

 But none of that is very reassuring.